ChrisRosad/AccordianGame/README.md

 # AccordianGame
-The project is one given by my data structures and algorithms class, going in depth into how to implement a custom stack class, a custom linked link class, and as well as the use of iterators in these classes.
-The project was a excellent way to learn more about the earliest data structures one learns in DSA courses
+The project is given by my data structures and algorithms class, going in-depth into how to implement a custom stack class, a custom linked link class, and the use of iterators in these classes.
+The project was an excellent way to learn more about the earliest data structures one knows in DSA courses.
+The assignment used Linux redirection on the command prompt in visual studio code.